HarryAllen1/jhstsa.org/pages/events/Data-Science-and-Analytics.md

 Identify and use a "Real Estate," "Housing," and/or "Community" related open-source data set for your analyses and research.
 In the scientific poster, cite the source of the data, including the URL/domain and file format.

+## Pre-conference Submission Requirements

+### January 23rd

+Students submit their completed portfolio as a pdf file.

+Students will submit a second, separate, digital poster file

+### March 14th

+Students should submit their completed portfolio and poster.

 ## Information

 |                                              |                                                                                           |